 LIVERPOOL CENTRAL SCHOOLS

 February 26, three concerned parents speak out at the Liverpool Board Meeting to request that New Hope be removed from the health class curriculum.
-Read their scripts.
+PARENT SCRIPTS

 January 22, the Liverpool School Board not only did not break ties with New Hope Family Services, they decided to invite them into their third middle school.
 The board invited New Hope representatives to the board meeting.
 Seven people came.
 They were given time to speak–approximately 20 minutes, then answer questions and provide as much defense as necessary to get their points across.
 Caitlin was not given equal time, nor allowed to speak/ask questions.